How Much Time Does It Take To Create A Security Software Solution?

 Depending on the complexity of the proposed enterprise security solution, a security software development project can take 16-21 months.
 Such projects can be complex.
 Finding a PM experienced in leading such a project can be hard, moreover, hiring security software architects and developers can have a significant lead time.

 You might need to take professional help for such projects.
 Consider engaging a reputed software development company, and look for one that can take end-to-end responsibility for delivering the project successfully.

-Finding such a development partners requires a good deal of due diligence, since this is a high-stakes project.
+Finding such development partners requires a good deal of due diligence since this is a high-stakes project.
 Our guide “How to find the best software development company?” can help you to find such a development partner.